dart-lang/site-www/src/_guides/language/language-tour.md

 <div class="alert alert-info" markdown="1">
 **Note:**
 Instance variables can be `final` but not `const`.
+Final instance variables must be initialized before the constructor body starts — at the variable declaration, in a constructor argument, or in the constructor's [initializer list](#initializer-list).
 </div>

 Here's an example of creating and setting a final variable: